I'm not like most other authors...

 ...There wasn't going to be a 10th book, or an 11th or a 12th...

-And, honestly, it was like having not just one, not just two, but 23-or-so great friends move home, only telling you so when it's much too late for you to stop them -- and that is no exaggeration.
+And, honestly, it was like having not just one, not just two, but 23-or-so great friends move home, only telling you so when it's much too late for you to stop them --

 Outside of Ireland and the U.K. these books aren't hugely popular, and I really and truly do not know why!